YasuhiroABE/crawler4j-japanese-contents/README.md

 ## Pushing Your Container Image to a Registry Server

-To push your container image to a registry server, such as hub.docker.com, run the commands as follows:
+To push your container image to a container registry, such as Docker Hub:

 ```
 $ make docker-build-prod